bilgehanertan/image-resize-magick/README.md

 ```

     Note that the app will write images in exact file structure pattern as it is read.
-    Thus, ensure that all folders exist since the ImageMagick library cannot create folders;
+    So, ensure that all folders exist since the ImageMagick library cannot create folders;
     Thus I recommend duplicating the original image folder and rename it.
     The app will overwrite new images into the old images.